jundalisay/superb/content/en/research/pythagoras/fragments/euryphamus.md

-+++
+---
+title: "Euryphamus' Treatise On Human Life"
+# heading: Prudence And Prosperity
+weight: 6
-title= "Euryphamus' Treatise On Human Life" date= 2015-09-09 image= "/covers/fragments.png" description= "The musical contrectation is the motion of these conformably to the apt composition.
-Thus also human life requires these same three things" linkb= "/research/pythagoras/fragments" linkbtext= "Index" linkf= "/research/pythagoras/fragments/hipparchus" linkftext= "hipparchus"
+description: The musical contrectation is the motion of these conformably to the apt composition.
+Thus also human life requires these same three things
-# btext= Euryphamus
-+++
+image: "/covers/fragments.png"
+---

 The perfect life of man falls short of the life of God, because it is not self-perfect.
 But it  surpasses that of irrational animals, because it has virtue and felicity.